AmalQB/aws-sushi/README.md

-# aws-sushi - A simple aws photo storage as microservice
+# aws-sushi - A simple photo storage for aws